DaveBenham/VenomModules/README.md

 - All inputs support polyphony
 - Bipolar level controls can be used as traditional VCAs, or for amplitude or ring modulation.
 - Independent controls/inputs for exponential FM and true linear through 0 FM
+- Linear FM input defaults to AC coupled, with an option for DC coupled
 - Audio rate modulation of phase provides functionality often incorrectly referred to as through 0 linear FM.
 - Independent inputs for hard sync (reset phase to 0), and soft sync (reverse waveform)
 - Octave control
 - Square pulse width range can be 0-100% or 3-97%
 - Optional DC offset removal

-Global controls and inputs are to the left.
+Global controls and inputs are generally to the left.

 The grid of controls, inputs, and outputs to the right control each waveform as well as the overall mix